 The Traveled Route

 Since individuals travel most of their time on predefined paths we restrict our generated trajectories to be on top of the road network of the research area.
-In this manner the subscriber route will be computed on the OpenStreetMap road network between the before estimated start and end position.
-By default, 20 routes with different start and end position will be computed.
+In this manner the subscriber’s route will be computed on the OpenStreetMap road network between the before estimated start and end positions.
+By default, 20 routes with different start and end positions will be computed.
 Afterwards, these routes will be validated in terms of their geometry and the time it takes to traverse the route.